grammyjs/website/site/docs/plugins/commands.md

 ### Context Shortcut

-What if you want some commands to be displayed only for certain users.
+What if you want some commands to be displayed only to certain users.
 For example, imagine you have a `login` and a `logout` command.
 The `login` command should only appear for logged out users, and vice versa.
 This is how you can do that with the Commands plugin: